mobizt/FirebaseJson/README.md

 Able to Parse, create and edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.

-This library supports any Arduino based MCU, ESP8266, ESP32, Teensy 3.x (ARM-Cortext M4) and Teensy 4.x (ARM-Cortext M7) are recommended.
+This library supports any Arduino based MCU, ESP8266, ESP32, Teensy 3.x (ARM-Cortext M4) and Teensy 4.x (ARM-Cortext M7), SAMD, STM32 (128K flash or more) are recommended.

 ## Tested Devices